gedw99/gio-proposals/modularity/README.md

 Permissions entends on User is in group chekcng, to also check some data dependency typically.
 For example, is a user in his group and are the creator of this Order.

 Guards are where in the GUI you enforce the checks.
 This can extend to only showing certain Navigation items ( so hence Component relationship), to anywhere else deeper in the App.

+Identity is current broken out because developers need many many ways to do Auth, but then once the user is Authenticated, Authz takes over using the "Cookie" they.
+SO its loosly coupled by design.